 Instead, let it cool off some because this baby is a breeze to clean when done properly.
 The one exception is that if you can tell that the food debris is REALLY stuck on, pouring a small amount of hot water on the problem spot while the griddle is still warm will help to get that stubborn food debris loosened before you scrape.

 Using a metal spatula or scraper, give the surface a good scrape clean.
 You’ll want to do this to get any stuck-on food debris lifted off, and don’t worry — the surface can handle the metal-on-metal scraping.

 When you’re done scraping, get it all wiped off with some paper towels.
 Using a regular cloth towel isn’t recommended since it will be hard to wash the grease out of it thoroughly.

-You may not need to do this if you “rinsed” off the stuck food earlier, but it’s a good idea for a regular cleaning.
+You may not need to do this if you “rinsed” off the stuck food debris earlier, but it’s a good idea for regular cleaning.

 Either wipe the entire surface with a damp cloth or use a spray bottle to mist the entire surface.
 Rub it completely dry with paper towels or a cloth drying rag (be sure you’re thorough to avoid any rust development).